Here is a mnemonic – a memory technique – to help you remember names.

 Link a feature of the face to the sound of the name by creating a ridiculous mental picture.
 Use action, colour, humour, or ‘sounds like’.
 (Keep your mental image to yourself; they might not appreciate it.)

 O – Organize

 Make sure your mental picture or link triggers the name in your mind when you look at their face.
 As soon as you get the opportunity, write down the name of the person you met and add a few notes so you will be able to recall the person’s face later.

-You will find that if you use the HELLO technique consistently when you’re meeting someone for the first time, your name remembering skill will improve.
-You will not always be able to think of a visual image that reminds you of the name, but just by focussing your attention on the person’s face and thinking about the sound of the name, you will improve your ability to remember.
+You will find that if you use the HELLO technique consistently when you’re meeting someone for the first time, your name-remembering skill will improve.
+You will not always be able to think of a visual image that reminds you of the name, but just by focusing your attention on the person’s face and thinking about the sound of the name, you will improve your ability to remember.

 Here are some examples of visual images linking someone’s face and name:

 - Patricia Williams: Patricia sounds like patches, so I have patches on her face and she is writing her will using a yam.

 - Michael Taylor: I use a white glove (Michael Jackson) on the top of his head, which also has an old-fashioned, cross-legged tailor sitting there sewing the glove.

 - Zelia Chouinard: I imagine a big Z over her face and her hair is quite bushy and flat on top.
 Chouinard sounds like shoe-in-yard, so I stick a shoe in the yard of her hair.